 Network convergence is the efficient coexistence of telephone, video and data communication within a single network.
 The use of multiple communication modes on a single network offers convenience and flexibility that are not possible with separate infrastructures.
-Network convergence is also called media convergence.
+Today, net convergence is more commonly referred to as unified communications.
+It includes:

 - Texting - the act of sending short, alphanumeric communications between cellphones, pagers or other hand-held devices, as implemented by a wireless carrier.